carvel-dev/carvel/content/kapp-controller/docs/latest/air-gapped-workflow.md

 ```

 In the event your PackageRepository needs authentication to pull the bundle, you can specify credentials via a `secretRef`
 as shown below.
-The secret for the `secretRef` property must be created in the `kapp-controller` namespace for the PackageRepository
+The secret for the `secretRef` property must be created in the namespace where the PackageRepository was created
 to use this secret.
 Supported secret keys are documented [here](config#imgpkgbundle-authentication).
 This authentication pattern will
 change in the future as better workflows are proposed for kapp-controller.